- No products in the cart.

-Honey is neither heated nor ultra-filtered to keep beneficial bee pollen and enzymes intact.
+Bharat Honey is neither heated nor ultrafiltered to keep its nutritional value intact.

-Bharat Honey is 100% pure and natural honey, With absolutely zero adulteration and minimal processing, Bharat Honey is free from any form of chemical additives like preservatives, antibiotics, aroma, and external color.
-Hence it is ideal for medicinal use.
+Bharat Honey is 100% pure and natural honey, With absolutely zero adulteration and minimal processing, Bharat Honey is free from any form of chemical additives like preservatives, antibiotics, aroma, and external colour.
+Hence it is ideal for medicinal use as it is medically graded honey.

 Bharat Honey is just about ‘RAW’ because it is utterly unheated, unprocessed, and unfiltered.
 Hence bee pollen and all essential nutrients like vitamins, minerals & live natural enzymes are intact.